nvdaaddons/instantTranslate/readme.md

 This is done using the Google Translate service.

 ## Configuring languages ##
-To configure source, target and in case swap language, from NVDA menu, go to Preferences, then go to Instant Translate Settings.
+To configure source, target and in case swap language, go to: NVDA Menu >> Preferences >> Instant Translate Settings.

-There are two comboboxes labeled "Source language" and "Target language", and a checkbox to decide if it copies the translation to clipboard.
+There are two comboboxes labeled "Source language" and "Target language", and a checkbox to decide if it must copy the translation to clipboard.

 In addition, if you selected auto option (the first choice) from "Source language" combobox, there are also a combobox labeled "Language for swapping" and a checkbox about the auto-swap.